 This allows adjustment of the compressor frequency used when the compressor is running at low speed.
-(A new LV board comes at default setting of 7 and must be changed to bottom mount default setting of 4).
-Place the unit in Program Mode A (See Program Mode on page 16).
+(A new LV board comes at default setting of 7.)
+Place the unit in Program Mode A (see Program Mode on page 22).
 Press the "HIDDEN BUTTON" pad.
 An audio confirmation beep will be heard.
-The Blue LED to the right of the Orange LED will be lit.
+The blue LED to the right of the orange LED will be lit.
 The Compressor Frequency will be displayed by having one of the nine segment indicators being lit.